 First published March 23, 2014

 As a child, I never had much use for school.
 Perhaps I lacked the interest or the attention span.
 Or maybe I just wasn’t smart enough.
 Or maybe a little of each.
-I dropped out of school before high school and felt like a big, important man because I worked and had spending money, while my friends still suffered in school.
+I dropped out of school before high school and felt like a big, important man because I worked and had spending money, while my friends still suffered in class.

 When I was older, those same friends became more successful than I was because they had more resources, more knowledge, more information.
 But I had my own small business and earned a good living – enough to support my family in a comfortable way.
-To be sure, I did some things that weren’t one hundred percent legal, in order to stay above water, but I was smart enough never to get caught.
+To be sure, I did some things that weren’t one hundred percent legal in order to stay above water, but I was smart enough never to get caught.

 I would never admit it to anyone – I couldn’t even acknowledge it to myself — but I was insecure about my lack of education.
 Rather than consider myself less than those who had degrees, I mocked them – to myself and to others.
 I took the position that highly educated people had no idea about real life; that all their knowledge was theoretical.
 Their so-called facts had no relation to my world.
 The academics in government made policy based on statistics and theory.
 I, however, had real-life experience.
 My opinions were at least as valuable as their facts and theories; maybe more so.
 I had no use for them.

 I resisted change.
 My position was that the old way was good enough.
-It wasn’t so much that changes in the world did not benefit me (they generally did not) but rather I did not have the ability, knowledge or flexibility to evolve with the times.
+It wasn’t so much that changes in the world did not benefit me (although they generally did not) but rather I did not have the ability, knowledge or flexibility to evolve with the times.
 I couldn’t keep up with technology.
 I didn’t have the intellectual capacity to read about or comprehend new concepts.
 I didn’t have the energy or focus to navigate cultural shifts.
 Society grows ever more complicated, and I preferred the comfortable familiarity of what I already knew.
 I simply wasn’t up to the challenge of constant change.
 I voted for people who thought as I did, even though they were as unqualified as I was to run the country.

 The older I got, the more conservative I became in my thinking.
 I became bitter and angry that the world was moving forward without me, regardless of how much I kicked and screamed.
 By the time I died, I was so fed up with the world and how (I believed) it had changed for the worse, I wasn’t sorry to leave it behind.